Understanding Model View Controller(Mvc) In Django¶

 - It deals with processing of data.
 Some developers also call it as Business Logic part.

 - Process the data and generate it into required format to be sent to next layer ie.View.

 - It deals with presenting the data to the end user.

-- It recieves the data from the controller and generates the html to present it to the enduser.
+- It receives the data from the controller and generates the html to present it to the end user.